 Day 4: Discover Machu Picchu - back to Cusco

 We will start the day with an early breakfast at the hotel, then board the first buses up to Machu Picchu.
 Once at the main entrance, you’ll need to show your passport and ticket.
-You’ll explore Machu Picchu with our expert tour guides on a 2–3 hour tour of the citadel, visiting the farming terraces, temples, palaces, and the most important buildings.
+You’ll explore Machu Picchu with our expert tour guide on around 2.5 hour tour in the citadel, visiting the farming terraces, temples, palaces, and the most important buildings.

 Day 5: Rainbow Mountain and Red Valley Tour

-We will pick you up from your Cusco hotel at 4:30 AM for a three-hour journey to our starting point.
-On the way, you will enjoy breakfast at a local restaurant and take in the breathtaking mountain views.
+We will pick you up from your hotel in Cusco at 4:30 a.m for a three-hour journey to our starting point.
+On the way, you will enjoy breakfast at a local restaurant and take in the mountain views.

 The hike to Vinicunca starts with a 1.5-hour hike top the summit Vinicunca Rainbow Mountain, which stands over 5,000 meters in the Ausangate mountain range.
 You can take photos along the way while our guide shares fascinating facts about this unique area.

 Next, we'll walk for 30 minutes to the Red Valley, where only a few tourists visit.
-After exploring the breathtaking scenery, we'll hike back for approximately an hour and stop at a neighboring restaurant for a relaxing lunch break.
-The tour continues with our return to Cusco, arriving at your hotel around 6:00 PM, giving you time to unwind and reflect on this unforgettable journey.
+After exploring the breathtaking scenery, we'll hike back and then stop for a relaxing lunch break.
+The tour continues with our return to Cusco, arriving at your hotel around 6:00 p.m, giving you time to unwind and reflect on this unforgettable journey.

 Day 6: Transfer Out